johnedstone/user_params_in_yaml/README.md

 ### Summary

-* Run one of the three files below, depending on how you choose to organize your code and data.
+* Run one of the four files below, depending on how you choose to organize your code and data.
 ```
+python run_me_barebones.py
 python run_me_my_params_are_here.py
 python run_me_my_params_are_elsewhere.py
 python run_me_sample_params.py
 ```

+* Besides demonstrating use yaml for users params, also demonstrates logging, and pathlib for Windows and Linux.
+This code works on Linux cli, Linux Canopy, and Windows Spyder
 * Read below for more information

 ### Purpose